RotherOSS/doc-otobo-installation/content/sso-kerberos.rst

 **Firefox**

-Enter "about:config" in the firefox address line

-and change the following settings:
+Enter ``about:config`` in the Firefox address line and change the following settings:

 .. code-block::